 Obviously if you are hiking, or visiting more resort or beach type areas a pair of shorts is very handy, so do pack one or two pairs if that is what you are doing.
 But if like me, you often spend more time in big cities you need options.
 I do like a light skirt that I can dress up or down.
-Rather than capris I also prefer a pair of light casual slim pants – mainly because I think they are a little more stylish and are therefore far more versatile.
+Rather than capris I also prefer a pair of light casual slim pants or breezy linen – mainly because I think they are a little more stylish and are therefore far more versatile.
 In addition to the “no shoulders rule” the “no knee” rule also applied in some places, so make sure you have at least one bottom that will cover your knees.
 Regardless of your personal preferences, you need three bottoms that match with every single one of your Tshirts, and that can be dressed up and down.

 Because the weather (and air conditioning) can be quite variable do take at least one cotton or light wool cardigan or sweater.
 If you are travelling to the UK or Northern Europe a light jacket or coat is also necessary.
 Choose colours and styles carefully so you can layer your Tshirt, cardigan and light jacket if need be.
 For the UK or Northern Europe one thing you may not have thought of is to take a thermal top.
 Yes, a thermal top.
 Just like you would in winter.
 If the weather turns really cold, pop it under your cardigan with your jacket and you have plenty of extra warmth.

 A dress is also an option if you want to go out to a lot of fancy restaurants, or just like dressing up.
 Make it a simple style in a cool and light fabric.
 Just make sure your cardigan and jacket will go with it!

 Shoes for a packing list for summer in Europe